SAE Study: The Effects of Emergency Light Colors and Intensity

 SAE in 2008 realized that the “increased use of LED light sources made it more important to understand color and intensity.”
-They devised a study, Effects of Warning Lamp Colors and Intensity on Driver Vision because the agency knew that the use of particular color in emergency warning lights were based on strong and varied traditions.
+They devised a study, Effects of Warning Lamp Colors and Intensity on Driver Vision because the agency knew that the use of particular color in emergency vehicle lighting were based on strong and varied traditions.
 As the LED industry rapidly advanced, SAE wanted to know which color light had the most and least impact on motorists of varying ages during the day and the night.

 Unfortunately, only 8 people participated in this study, 4 between the ages of 18-28 and 4 between the ages of 62-79.
 All were licensed drivers with good vision and were not colorblind.
 Each participant performed 3 tasks: to search for emergency warning lamps, to look for a first responder in front of a vehicle while lights were flashing, and to rate the conspicuity of each emergency lamp color.
 Each sat in a stationary vehicle in an open paved area while performing the operations.